saturn597/mosaigraph/README.md

 Okay!
 That's a start!

-Once the preprocessing was done, creating this mosaic didn't take long.
-The above command took only about 1 minute on a 15-inch, mid-2010 MacBook Pro.
+Disregarding the preprocessing step, creating this mosaic didn't take long.
+The above command ran for about 1 minute on a 15-inch, mid-2010 MacBook Pro.

 But we didn't capture much detail from the original image.
 It's hard to tell it's supposed to be the Mona Lisa, unless you zoom out and squint.